The Final Word: Bob Condotta reviews what went wrong in the Seahawks’ defeat to the Chargers

 WHAT I SAID: Safety Bradley McDougald.

-WHAT HAPPENED: McDougald played just 27 of a possible 51 snaps while battling a knee injury that has bothered him for a few weeks now and appears likely to be an issue for the next few weeks with Seattle playing Sunday and then next Thursday.
+WHAT HAPPENED: McDougald played just 27 of a possible 51 snaps while battling a knee injury that has bothered him for a few weeks now and will likely be an issue for the next few weeks with Seattle playing Sunday, and then next Thursday.
 McDougald did not have a tackle, with the knee undoubtedly bothering him, and the Seahawks seemed to play better on defense in the second half with Delano Hill at strong safety.

 WHAT I COULD HAVE SAID: QB Russell Wilson.
-A week after turning in a perfect passer rating Wilson struggled, throwing a pick six, getting sacked four times — with Carroll saying he could have avoided all of them — and missing a few throws to open receivers.
-Still, Wilson also almost led Seattle aell the way back —- the final throw would have gone down in Wilson lore if it hadn’t been tipped and David Moore just not able to reel it in.
-Given how good Wilson has been overall throughout his Seattle career there can maybe be a danger in expecting too much — as Carroll noted on his radio show Monday.
-Conversely, Wilson is among the most highly-paid QBs in the NFL for a reason — the team expects him to be consistently good.
-And the reality is Seattle doesn’t have the margin for error around Wilson as it did earlier in his career to win when he doesn’t play well.
+A week after turning in a perfect passer rating, Wilson struggled, throwing a pick-six, getting sacked four times — Carroll said he could have avoided all of them — and missing a few throws to open receivers.
+Still, Wilson almost led Seattle all the way back — the final throw would have gone down in Wilson lore if it hadn’t been tipped.
+Unfortunately, David Moore was just not able to reel it in.
+Given how good Wilson has been overall throughout his Seattle career there can be a danger in expecting too much — as Carroll noted on his radio show Monday.
+Conversely, Wilson is among the most highly paid QBs in the NFL for a reason — the team expects him to be consistently good.
+But in reality, Seattle doesn’t have the margin for error around Wilson as it did earlier in his career to win when he doesn’t play well.

 COACHING DECISION TO WATCH